leeminahh/tipApp/README.md

 - [x] View tip and total values for one person, or split among two or three people.
 - [x] Keyboard is always visible and the bill amount is always the first responder.
+- [x] Added a settings screen with light and dark mode options

 ## Video Walkthrough